samuel-minonne/NSI_Project/README.md

 Level loading system:</br>
-    - Takes a list (texture of the room) of lists (rows) of tuples (textures of the objects)</br>
+    - Uses two lists containing lists, one for the hitboxes one for the textures (in tutorial.json)</br>
-    - each tuple has 2 ints, one is the number of the texture loaded and the other the rotation</br>
+    - the list for the textures contains lists containing these infos:(x,y,page on the spritesheet,x in spritesheet,y in spritesheet,width copied, length copied, the color that doesn't show)</br>
-    - another list for the hitboxes of the walls (a list of list of 4 values, xpos, ypos, length and height of the hitbox</br>
+    - the list for the hitboxes of the walls is a list of list of 4 values, xpos, ypos, length and height of the hitbox</br>
     - a way to load enemies</br>
 </br>

 Some enemies:</br>
     - basic one that just walks until an edege or a wall and turns around</br>
-    - more complex ones (runs towards/attacks the player on sight)</br>
+    - a wizzard</br>
-    - a flying one?</br>
+    - a flying one</br>
     </br>

 Some bosses:</br>